BIOS3010/Module-2-sequences/Exercise1.md

 A few notes:
 * When importing stuff in Python, we usually put the import statement at the top of the file.
 This makes what we have imported available in the whole file, and it makes it easy to get an overview of everything that is imported when all import statements are togheter at top of the file.
-* The statement `from Bio.seq import Seq` makes the `Seq` class available to us.
+* The statement `from Bio.Seq import Seq` makes the `Seq` class available to us.
 An alternative way of importing, that you may have seen is `import Bio`.
 That makes the `Seq`-class available through `Bio.Seq`.

 **3. Create Seq object**